espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Dragon Disciple Dedication.md

 *   **Green** Poison
 *   **Silver or White** Cold

-You also gain a +1 circumstance bonus to saving throws against sleep effects and effects that would make you [[Conditions/Paralyzed|Paralyzed]].
+You also gain a +1 circumstance bonus to saving throws against sleep effects and effects that would make you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed|Paralyzed]].

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Dragon Disciple|Dragon Disciple]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Dragon Disciple|Dragon Disciple]] archetype.
 If you later take the sorcerer archetype, you must choose the draconic bloodline.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*